-Alain de Botton writes:
+Two-time speaker Alain de Botton writes:

 I can honestly say that doing a TED talk changed my life.
 Though I've been writing books for a decade, it brought me a whole new audience, a different but compatible sort of audience, and a truly global one.